-Infants may show slightly different signs of anemia.
-Call your child’s pediatrician if you notice your infant is:
+Infants may show slightly different signs of spherocytosis.
+Jaundice is the most common symptom in newborns, rather than anemia, especially in first week of life.
+Call your child’s pediatrician if you notice that your infant:

 The onset of puberty may be delayed in some children who have HS.
-Some children may also experience abdominal discomfort and have an enlarged spleen (splenomegaly).
+Overall, the most common findings in hereditary spherocytosis are anemia, jaundice, and an enlarged spleen.

-Your doctor will ask you about the symptoms you’ve been experiencing.
+HS is most often diagnosed in childhood or early adulthood.
+In about 3 out of 4 cases, there’s a family history of the condition.
+Your doctor will ask you about the symptoms you have.
 They’ll also want to know about your family and medical history.

 Your doctor will perform a physical exam.
-This will involve checking for an enlarged spleen, which is usually done by palpating different regions of your abdomen.
+They will check for an enlarged spleen, which is usually done by palpating different regions of your abdomen.

 Your doctor may also order tests that check your bilirubin levels.

-After your spleen is removed, your doctor will give you a prescription for preventive antibiotics that you take by mouth.
-They can help further lower your risk of infections.
+After your spleen is removed, your doctor will give you a prescription for preventive antibiotics that you take by mouth daily.
+The antibiotics can help further lower your risk of infections.

-A splenectomy is the most common treatment for hereditary spherocytosis.
-Because your red blood cells become damaged in the spleen, removing the spleen will cure your anemia.
+Surgery: In moderate or severe disease, removing the spleen can prevent common complications that result from hereditary spherocytosis.
 Your red blood cells will still have their spherical shape, but they’ll live longer.
-Removing the spleen can also prevent the development of gallstones.
+Removing the spleen can also prevent gallstones.

-Your doctor might treat you with light therapy, also called phototherapy, if you exhibit severe jaundice.
+Light therapy: The doctor might use light therapy, also called phototherapy, for severe jaundice in infants.

-Your doctor will develop a treatment plan for you based on the severity of your symptoms.
-People who have their spleens removed will be more susceptible to infections.
-Your doctor may recommend preventive antibiotics.
+Your doctor will develop a treatment plan for you based on the severity of your disease.
+If you have your spleen removed, you will be more susceptible to infections.
+You will need lifelong preventive antibiotics after surgery.

-People who have mild HS should take their supplements as instructed, and should check in with their doctor regularly to make sure their condition is managed well.
+If you have mild HS, you should take your supplements as instructed.
+You should also check in with your doctor regularly to make sure the condition is managed well.